InformaticsMatters/nextflow-pcluster/README.md

     ClusterUser: centos
     MasterPrivateIP: 10.0.0.179

->   The cluster formation may take 10 to 15 minutes
+>   It may take take 10 to 15 minutes before the cluster formation is complete

 ## Connect to the cluster
 Your cluster's created (well the _head node_ is).
 You can now use the CLI to